AF-Github1/AzureProjectDocumentation/README.md

 **If you intend to make use of student benefits**

-Azure has been a bit finicky relating to student login for me.
-After multiple attempts of logging in to my student account/converting my normal account to a student account I eventually landed upon this particular site(https://azure.microsoft.com/en-us/pricing/offers/ms-azr-0170p/) and went through the apply link at the top of the page.
+Azure has been a bit finicky relating to student login for a lot of people.

-I am currently unsure if this was this particular link that finally managed to confirm my student status, or if the Azure platform takes its time to confirm my status.

-Regardless, I have now access to my free student benefits and can confirm for fellow ENTA students that the student offer as of the moment of writing this section (05/07/2023) is still functional.

-# After talking with a colleague he found a consistent way to make sure you are able to login:
+After talking with a colleague he found a consistent way to make sure you are able to login:

 Go through this link, after logging out of any Azure accounts